factory011/zerone_books/README.md

 The running environment is Odoo 13 comunity version

 P.S.
-This is although a basic module in odoo, but I have made quite an effort to understand the python, django and odoo structure and knowledge.
+This is although a basic module in odoo, but I have made quite an effort to understand the python, django and odoo structure and some other knowledge.
 This is just a milestone for me.
+Hooray